 West Virginia, a Digital Primer, West Virginia State Museum Education This resource seeks to bring the West Virginia State Museum into the classroom in a new digital format.
 When you navigate to the main screen, you will be presented with icons to choose from grades K-5.

 West Virginia Archives and History This website for the state archives and history center features primary and secondary source documents, photographs, and databases; lists collections and other materials available in the State Archives; and provides research guides and assistance for genealogists.
 Also includes teacher resources and document-based question exercises.

-West Virginia Newspaper Portal maintained by Potomac State College of West Virginia University Newspaper Portal contains digital versions of local newspapers from Mineral County including the Mineral Daily News-Tribune, The Piedmont Herald, and the Potomac State College student newspaper, The Pasquino.
+West Virginia Newspaper Portal Maintained by Potomac State College of West Virginia University, the Newspaper Portal offers a guide to digitized West Virginia newspapers statewide, and it contains digital versions of local newspapers from Mineral County.
+These include the Mineral Daily News-Tribune, The Piedmont Herald, and the Potomac State College student newspaper, The Pasquino.
 Grant County, Hampshire County, and Hardy County public domain newspapers will be available by Dec.
 2019.